 Optimize Output Values

-This provides numerous possibilities for controlling how the solid tone of your spot color is to be converted to the target color space.
+This section provides numerous possibilities for controlling how the solid tone of your spot color is to be converted to the target color space.
 The color channels displayed correspond exactly to the channel names used in the target color space and later in the converted PDF file.

 It is also possible to specifically map a spot color onto a process color channel by entering a value in the required channel and setting the other channels to zero.

-The Lab color value is calculated and displayed under Information, as is the expected color difference compared to the original color in Delta E (76)/2000.
-Using the two buttons, the calculation is performed strictly according to the colorimetric rules and does not take into account any technical printing aspects, as would be the case with the Automatic function where channel minimization takes place.
+Use the DeltaE-76 or DeltaE-2000 buttons to perform the best possible color calculation based on specified values for the channels of the target profile.
+The Lab color value is calculated and displayed under Information, as is the expected color difference compared to the original color in deltaE76/deltaE2000.
+Using the two buttons, the calculation is performed strictly according to the colorimetric rules and does not take any technical printing aspects into account, which would be the case when using the Automatic function where channel minimization takes place.

-Tip: When minimizing Delta E, use the checkboxes for the process colors to manipulate the calculation.
-Only the active channels are changed during calculation.
+Tip: When minimizing deltaE, use the checkboxes for the process colors to manipulate the calculation.
+Only active channels are affected by the calculation.